 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If staying active is an important part of your life (as it should be!) you might be wondering how you’re supposed to go about this whole at-home workout thing.
+But if staying active is an important part of your life (hint: it should be!) you might be wondering how you’re supposed to go about this whole at-home workout thing.

-Here Lawton shares some practical advice about how to stay
+Here Lawton shares some practical advice about how to stay active at home:

-- Focus on body weight movements.
-Now’s the time to incorporate body weight exercises into your workouts.
+- Focus on bodyweight movements.
+Now’s the time to incorporate bodyweight exercises into your workouts.
 These tried and true movements include things like pushups, squats, lunges, planks and burpees.
-They’re convenient, efficient and inexpensive (AKA free).
+They’re convenient, efficient and inexpensive (aka free).
 Pick a few different movements and create a circuit workout by completing as many reps of that one movement as possible in one minute.
 Then rest for a minute and continue on to the next movement and do the same thing.
 Repeat this for 15 to 20 minutes.

 - Utilize items around your house.
 Lawton encourages creativity when it comes to working out at home.
 Run up and down your basement stairs, use a chair for triceps dips or grab cans of soup or a gallon of water as a weight.
 Even jumping over a shoebox a few times can be a quick burst of cardio.

 - Get your household involved.
 If you have kids, chances are they have more energy to burn off than you know what to do with and they’d be thrilled to be involved.
 Try to incorporate them into your plans to stay active – whether it’s encouraging them to do pushups with you or organizing a backyard obstacle course.
-Try to walk your dog every day, play tag with your kids or get your whole family involved in a backyard soccer game.
+Walk your dog every day, play tag with your kids or get your whole family involved in a backyard soccer game.
 Also never underestimate the power of a good dance party!
 It’s a great way to make memories with your family and burn off some stress and anxiety.